KrAZ: Ukrainian era

 On August 23, 2011, the KrAZ-5233 "Spetsnaz" entered into service with the Ukrainian Army.

 In 2013, the company's yearly production output totalled 891 trucks.

 The government of Ukraine placed large orders for new military vehicles.

 The Border Guards, National Guard, and Army of Ukraine have all been scheduled to receive new KrAZ armored trucks.
 Moreover, KrAZ partnered with the Canadian defense firm Streit Group to produce the Cougar and Spartan armored vehicles.
 A total of 21 Spartans were ordered with the Ministry of Defense having an option for an additional 40, 20 Cougars were also ordered.

 Several Streit Group Spartan APC's were seen at the Kyiv independence day parade indicating that the order was at least partially complete.

 In November 2014, the Ukrainian government placed an order for 1200 vehicles and 200 armored personnel carriers.
-The contract was worth 1 billion UAH ($64,267,360.00).
+The contract was worth ₴1 billion ($64,267,360.00).

 On 19 May 2021, KrAZ signed a three-year contract to supply the United States Army Contracting Command with KrAZ 4x4 heavy-duty vehicles and spare parts.

-Seizure by Zelenskyy government
+2022 Nationalisation

-On November 6th, 2022 the government of President Volodymyr Zelenskyy used martial law to seize control of the company.
+On November 6, 2022, the government of President Volodymyr Zelenskyy used martial law to nationalise the company.
 “Such steps, which are necessary for our country in conditions of war, are carried out in accordance with current laws and will help meet the urgent needs of our defense sector.”
-The government of Ukraine also took control of engine maker Motor Sich, energy companies Ukrnafta and Ukrtatnafta and transformer maker Zaporizhtransformator at the same time.
+The government of Ukraine also took control of engine maker Motor Sich, energy companies Ukrnafta and Ukrtatnafta and transformer maker Zaporozhtransformator at the same time.